|home | band | music | media | reviews | shadows black | metal force | insynirator|

 Jason Russo, Heavy Metal vocalist extraordinaire, was born in Jacksonville, NC and raised in Buffalo, New York.
 He has been singing Heavy Metal music since he was 15 years old.
 His first song was “Aint talkin 'bout Love” by Van Halen and when he grabbed that mic, he knew that this was what he wanted to do for the rest of his life.
 Jason has taken guitar, classical piano and vocal lessons as well as opera lessons, music theory, and sound engineering courses.
 He has played in the bands Poetic Justice, Ballistic, The Unexpected/Suicide Jack (same band), Opus, Herod, Darkling, Cheap Evil and Worwyk.

 It takes a lifetime to learn what Jason has learned and now that he is no longer singing for his previous Darkling he hopes to find the time to share his stories and experiences with those of you who would take an interest.
 He has played countless shows, has loads of studio recording experience, been signed to both indie and major labels, opened for the biggest names in the business and toured the East Coast and the Midwest.
 Since Darkling, Jason has had a lot of time on his hands and pretty much went into solitude both after being down about the band ending and frustrated with the music scene in general.
 Show attendance was dropping, turmoil/arguments within the band; it seemed that what was once fun was becoming increasingly stressful.
-As soon as the band completely dissolved, he felt maybe it was a good time to retire from music for a while at least.
+As soon as the band had completely dissolved, Jason felt that it was probably a good time to retire from the music scene for a while at least.

 Right around the time of Darkling’s demise, Jason got an email from musician Tom Vitacco in Chicago asking if he’d be interested in doing vocals for his latest work because his last vocalist, do to time constraints, was unable to work on his latest project.
 Jason listened to the music and was immediately impressed by not only his past work but his current work.
 Within minutes of listening to his music, melodies were pouring out of Jason with an ease he hadn’t experienced since working with Darkling.
 Only problem was Tom had an entire CD written and there would be no way Jason could afford that much time in the studio.
 Tom told him that he and the vocalists he worked with all have recorded from home studios so Jason told him if he helps him set up a home studio, then he would be happy to record the vocal tracks for him.
 A few months later Malignant was released to critical acclaim worldwide, much in part because of Jason's dynamic vocals.